getify/You-Dont-Know-JS/scope-closures/ch6.md

     Worse, exposure of *private* details invites those with mal-intent to try to work around limitations you have imposed, to do things with your part of the software that shouldn't be allowed.

 3. **Unintended Dependency**: if you expose variables/functions unnecessarily, it invites other developers to use and depend on those otherwise *private* pieces.
 While that doesn't break your program today, it creates a refactoring hazard in the future, because now you cannot as easily refactor that variable or function without potentially breaking other parts of the software that you don't control.
-For example, If your code relies on an array of numbers, and you later decide it's better to use some other data structure instead of an array, you now must take on the liability of fixing other affected parts of the software.
+For example, if your code relies on an array of numbers, and you later decide it's better to use some other data structure instead of an array, you now must take on the liability of fixing other affected parts of the software.

 POLE, as applied to variable/function scoping, essentially says, default to exposing the bare minimum necessary, keeping everything else as private as possible.
 Declare variables in as small and deeply nested of scopes as possible, rather than placing everything in the global (or even outer function) scope.

-If you design your software accordingly, you have a much greater chance of avoiding (or at least minimizing) these 3 hazards.
+If you design your software accordingly, you have a much greater chance of avoiding (or at least minimizing) these three hazards.

 Consider: